-2.5.5.5 Transfer of U.S. TAG Administrator.
-In those instances where a U.S. TAG Administrator is
+- 2.5.5.5 Transfer of U.S. TAG Administrator.
+In those instances where a U.S. TAG Administrator is unable to continue serving, the organization shall provide notice of its intent to relinquish the role, giving three (3) months prior written notice to ANSI.
+Subject to ExSC approval, if a change in the entity that serves as the TAG Administrator is sought by both the TAG and the TAG Administrator and the new TAG Administrator agrees to use the TAG's existing procedures or the Model Operating Procedures for U.S. TAGs to ANSI for ISO Activities contained in Annex A, then the following shall apply: - (a) The current or the proposed TAG Administrator shall prepare and circulate a ballot for TAG approval of the new TAG Administrator. - (b) Upon closure of the ballot, a copy of the voting results shall be transmitted to the TAG pursuant to the TAG's currently accredited procedures: - If a two-thirds affirmative vote of the total voting membership of the TAG, excluding abstentions, is not achieved, and the TAG Administrator does not wish to continue to serve, then the ExSC shall be so notified in writing.
+The accreditation of the TAG shall be withdrawn by the ExSC as a result in accordance with 2.5.6 herein. - If a two-thirds affirmative vote of the total voting membership of the TAG, excluding abstentions, is achieved, then the following procedures shall apply.

-- (a) The current or the proposed TAG Administrator shall prepare and circulate a ballot for TAG approval of the new TAG Administrator. - (b) Upon closure of the ballot, a copy of the voting results shall be transmitted to the TAG pursuant to the TAG's currently accredited procedures: - If a two-thirds affirmative vote of the total voting membership of the TAG, excluding abstentions, is not achieved, and the TAG Administrator does not wish to continue to serve, then the ExSC shall be so notified in writing.
-The accreditation of the TAG shall be withdrawn by the ExSC as a result in accordance with 2.5.6 herein. - If a two-thirds affirmative vote of the total voting membership of the TAG, excluding abstentions, is achieved, then the following procedures shall apply. - (c) A notice shall be sent to the Secretary of the ExSC notifying it of the change in TAG Administrator, the reasons therefore, a copy of the voting results that indicate the TAG's acceptance of the proposed change and a certification that the new TAG Administrator shall operate in accordance with the TAG's currently accredited procedures or the Model Operating Procedures for U.S. TAGs to ANSI for ISO Activities. - (d) The Secretary of the ExSC shall place an announcement of the transfer of responsibility to the new TAG Administrator in Standards Action to solicit public comment.
+- (c) A notice shall be sent to the Secretary of the ExSC notifying it of the change in TAG Administrator, the reasons therefore, a copy of the voting results that indicate the TAG's acceptance of the proposed change and a certification that the new TAG Administrator shall operate in accordance with the TAG's currently accredited procedures or the Model Operating Procedures for U.S. TAGs to ANSI for ISO Activities. - (d) The Secretary of the ExSC shall place an announcement of the transfer of responsibility to the new TAG Administrator in Standards Action to solicit public comment.
 The comment period shall be 30 days. - (e) The ExSC shall consider any comments received during the public comment period.
 If no comments are received, then an informative announcement confirming the change of TAG Administrator shall be made in Standards Action.
 If comments are received, the ExSC shall require that the TAG and the proposed new TAG Administrator respond adequately to such comments prior to final approval by the ExSC. - 2.5.5.6 Termination of U.S. TAG.
-A proposal to terminate a U.S. TAG may be made by directly and materially affected interestsinterested parties.
+A proposal to terminate a U.S. TAG may be made by directly and materially interested parties.
 The proposal shall be submitted in writing to ANSI and to the U.S. TAG Administrator and shall include the reasons why the U.S. TAG should be terminated.
 The U.S. TAG in accordance with A7.68 shall take action.
 In the event that the U.S. holds the secretariat for an ISO committee for which the U.S. TAG is considering termination, the organization serving as secretariat shall be informed promptly and shall submit their position regarding termination of the TAG to ANSI and to the TAG Administrator.